mikaelhg/modern-mainstream-web-example/README.md

   Uber's [Jaeger](https://uber.github.io/jaeger/)
   for distributed enterprise application tracing, where you need transparency into business processes which have been distributed across many separate applications.

+### How to develop

+Frontend and backend developers should first collaborate in building a functional paper prototype of the minimum viable product, or something equivalent, which allows them to specify the most elementary aspects of the interface between the backend and the frontend.

+After that, the backend developers should create a mock interface with static data pulled from JSON / YAML files provided by the frontend developers, while the frontend developers create simple browser-based integration tests for accessing the mock backend.

+After that, the development will begin in earnest, and iteration can start.

+The developers should use [IntelliJ IDEA](https://www.jetbrains.com/idea/), which has good support for all of the elements used in this example, and can be licensed on a monthly basis.

+Developers use Docker on their laptops, which should be relatively beefy, to run the various infrastructure components locally.

+### How to deploy into staging

+The ideal way to handle deployment into the shared development environment, or staging, is with an automatic deployment from the CI/CD system, which packages the application into a Docker container, and executes a Docker Compose command which creates / recreates the whole set of containers required for the operation of the service.

+### How to deploy into production

+Assuming that the application is run in the cloud, the CI/CD system should push any release containers (usually as a response of being tagged as releases in Git) into the cloud service's container registry.
+From there, the operators should use the cloud service's own deployment tools, if they don't want to use continuous deployment into production.

+### How to operate in production

+The most important aspect of production operation is automating the collection and presentation of the kind of data you'll need to resolve production issues.
+To that end, there are several relevant data collection services attached to the project.

+Learn how to use those, and how to interpret data.
+As the business processes managed in the application take shape, add missing debug data into the logged context, using the tools provided by the data collection platforms.